Octomore, the ultimate peat whisky

 The second batch was first placed in American oak barrels, then transferred to premium Cabernet Sauvignon aging casks in the Saint-Julien region of France and aged from May 2018 to January 2020, after which it was blended with the first batch for the last few months and aged before being released.

-The 11.3 edition this time showcased the pure Octomore character with Islay barley produced at Octomore Farm's Irene's Field and 1st Fill American oak.
+The 11.3 Edition was produced this time at Octomore Farm's Irene's Field Ayla He showed a pure Octomore character with barley and 1st Fill American Oak.

 12. Series